blockwise-direct-search/bds_matlab/README.md

 If the above succeeds, then the package `bds` is installed and ready to use.
 Try `help bds.m` for more information.

-Success is expected if you are using [MATLAB R2017b or above].
+Success is expected if you are using MATLAB R2017b or above since we use [vecnorm.m](https://www.mathworks.com/help/matlab/ref/vecnorm.html) in the [get_searching_set.m](https://github.com/blockwise-direct-search/bds/blob/main/src/private/get_searching_set.m) and the [dspd.m](https://github.com/blockwise-direct-search/bds/blob/main/tests/competitors/dspd.m).
 Let me know by opening an issue if this is not the case.

 ## Test of BDS.
 The tests are **automated** by